This chord calculator tells you what notes make up a chord of a given type and root.

 What is a chord in music?

 A chord in music is a set of multiple notes, usually played simultaneously.
 If we play chord notes sequentially, we call it a broken chord.
-Theoretically, a chord should have at least three notes; however, dyads which consist of a root and a fifth are commonly called power chords.
+Theoretically, a chord should have at least three notes; however, dyads that consist of a root and a fifth are commonly called power chords.

 How the chord calculator works